Kentish Old English: Documentation

+Classification

 With many words at this point, there is no difference between Kentish and what became the dominant West-Saxon form of English.
 Other words indicate possible differences in pronunciation (or, at least, of transcribing), such as fremde/ fræmde or gonge/ gange.
 However, there is little doubt that, even with minor differences in syntax and vocabulary, the two forms were mutually intelligible, at least by this relatively late date in the Anglo-Saxon settlement of southern England.

-The principal evidence for Kentish are the Old Kentish Glosses.
-Henry Sweet included two Kentish charters and a Kentish Psalm (from the Vespasian Psalter) in his Anglo-Saxon Reader; a charter of Oswulf (805-10) and a charter of Abba (835).